melzreal/travel-goals-sinatra-project/README.md

 Travel goals CMS App - A small project bringing together routes, forms and notes.
 Consists of an MVC Sinatra Application using ActiveRecord.

+Download the repo then:
+bundle install
+rake db:migrate
-Run rake:db seed to insert all countries into your database.
+rake:db seed to insert all countries into your database shotgun to start a local server.

 Allows users to register, choose from a list of visited countries and manually add visited town or city.